 Ginnie Mae requires Issuers to maintain appropriate levels of liquidity to meet and sustain their obligations under the MBS Program.
-MH Issuers are required to have and maintain liquid assets, equal to at least 20% of their Ginnie Mae required net worth based on the Issuer's most recent fiscal year-end audited financial statement.
+MH Issuers are required to have and maintain liquid assets (cash and cash equivalents as defined under FAS-95) equal to at least 20% of their Ginnie Mae required net worth based on the Issuer's most recent fiscal year-end audited financial statement.